JoeShep/ruby-cal-project/README.md

 This is an exercise in test-driven development (TDD).
 When completed, this program will contain integration tests and unit tests that confirm the functionality of the methods.

+May 13 update:
+Full functionality of year and month calendars.

 May 8 update: Post refactoring
 My odd, large, funky code is no more.
 What a difference a peer code review and help from Nashville Software school mentor Ben Bridges makes!
 Much smaller code overall, and it uses better practices